Series / Balala The Fairies

 - Colony Drop: An attempt in the film.

 - The Dragon: Lili in the first season.

-- Jumped at the Call: The sisters are frightened by the box and Shirley's entrance, but once they learn more, they are more than eager to become her pupils.
+- Jumped at the Call: The sisters are frightened by the box and Xiao Lan's entrance, but are later more than eager to become her pupils.

 - Magical Land: Where the fairies come from.

-- The Masquerade: Shirley disguises herself as an babysitter for the sisters.
+- The Masquerade: Xiao Lan disguises herself as a babysitter for the sisters.

 - Sealed Good in a Can: Subverted.
-The music box seals up Shirley, but she's able to get out.
+The fairy queen uses a music box to seal up Xiao Lan, but she's able to get out by her own will.

 - Sixth Ranger: We had Xiao Qian who joined the team for the second season only and in the later seasons we had Princess Beibei who became a permanent member of the cast.